Free Your Art

 Systemic patriarchal oppression of gender roles is being perpetuated through mass incarceration by taking away rights.
 During May 2018 LGBTQ Nation broke down a Trump issued guidance memo regarding transgender inmates.
 “Prisoners’ biological sex would be used when screening, housing, and offering programming services to transgender inmates.
 It also inserts the word ‘necessary’ in guidance on medical care and hormone therapy indicating officials will be allowed to decide whether or not inmates will receive medically appropriate services for gender transition.”
 As the vulnerability of being trans in jail shows, criminalizing human beings has resulted in a loophole making it legal to forcibly mess with someone’s brain chemistry based off of institutionalized sexism.

 This is America: A place where someone could be treated as less than human as a result of conditions beyond their control.
 A society that rejects or accepts the problems of others solely (yet soullessly) based on how those issues affect themselves.
 A mentality of pushing definitions on individuals as a means of benefiting from their suppression.
 A system of blatantly causing harm to others while ignoring the consequences of those actions.
-Private information that is manipulated to criminalize or mistreat people include race, financial status, immigration status, mental health stability, and gender identities.
+Private information that is manipulated to criminalize or mistreat people include race, financial status, immigration status, mental health stability, disability, and gender identities.

 Mass incarceration has gradually resulted in more of a police state over time.
 Headlines paint a picture of how conflicts of interest exacerbate local criminalization.
 During Feburary 2019 Nola.com covered how Louisiana routinely jails people weeks, months, even years after their release dates.
 NPR published that Supreme Court broadens the government's power to detain criminal immigrants March 2019.
 Nola.com reports sheriffs could get more money to house Louisiana prisoners.